karthikziffer/Federated-Learning-Steering-angle-prediction/README.md

 ## Training
-The training was done on a federated manner, where the data is divided into two clients.
-The local model is trained in each of the clients and the trained local weights are sent to the server through the gRPC communication framework.
-The local weights get averaged in the server using the federated average algorithm and the global weights are sent to the clients.
-This way the training data remains in the client and a distributed model training happens in a federated manner.
+The training process followed a federated approach, wherein the dataset was partitioned into two separate clients.
+Within each client, a local model was trained, and the resulting local weights were transmitted to the server via the gRPC communication framework.
+At the server, the local weights were aggregated using the federated average algorithm to obtain global weights, which were then distributed back to the clients.
+This approach allowed the training data to stay on the clients while enabling a distributed model training process with a federated approach.

 ## Evaluation